 Show Your Face!

-As a Brand Photographer for Creatives, I am always talking to my clients about how they can build trust with their target audience through photography.
+As a Personal Brand Photographer for Creative Women, I am always talking to my clients about how they can build trust with their target audience through photography.
 Of course, a holistic approach to brand messaging is key and what you say along with your photos is really important, but I can’t stress enough how much of a positive impact showing your face on your website and social channels can have on your business.
 As entrepreneurs and freelancers, we are our brands, and allowing our potential clients to get to know us is a powerful marketing tool.
 I would recommend that you at the very least have your photo as your profile picture on Instagram and on top of this I’d suggest that every tenth photo (or as regular as every fifth, if you work with clients on a face-to-face basis) on your grid is one of you.
 This might seem daunting if you haven’t really done it before, but trust me it gets easier every time you do it and in my experience, it delivers the highest engagement of any kind of post!
 This is obviously down to the caption and hashtags as well as the photo itself, but it goes to show that when you share the person behind the brand, people respond because they want to get to know you.
 Remember that customers who buy from small independent businesses choose to do so over shopping with big corporate companies because they enjoy supporting real people, so show them that you are a real person!

 Focus On Great Photos + Mix It Up!